Frequently Asked Questions

 Which paper is suitable as a painting surface for the Seccorell technique?

-What other materials are suitable for the Seccorell technique?
+Which other materials are suitable for the Seccorell technique?

 How lightfast are Seccorell colors?